iterative/dvc.org/content/docs/user-guide/checkpoints.md

 git status
 ```

-You should see something similar to this in the terminal.
+You should see something similar to this in your terminal.

 ```git
 Changes to be committed: